EverQuest II: The Shadow Odyssey (Miscellaneous)

 EverQuest II has fought hard to redeem itself from the hollow shell it once was, and it’s made this possible by dumping uncountable options right into the lap of the player.
 Returning players will find an extension of worth and new players have found a great tie to jump in.

-If you enjoyed this EverQuest II: The Shadow Odyssey review, you're encouraged to leave feedback and talk about it with members of the site's community.
-You don't even need an HonestGamers account to get involved in the discussion.
-Please remember to keep your comments respectful and on-topic or they may be deleted by a moderator.
-Thank you for your understanding!
+If you enjoyed this EverQuest II: The Shadow Odyssey review, you're encouraged to discuss it with the author and with other members of the site's community.
+If you don't already have an HonestGamers account, you can sign up for one in a snap.
+Thank you for reading!